-- 14.0 All vehicles must pass the vehicle test as detailed, at one of the council's approved testing stations, in no more than eight weeks before the grant or renewal of the licence. - A Certificate of Compliance will be issued for each vehicle reaching the standard required to pass an MOT and additional requirements for safety, comfort and visual condition of the vehicle - Certificates of Compliance is only valid for 12 months provided the vehicle is licensed as a taxi or private hire vehicle during this period - The council may request a compliance test be completed at any time at the proprietor's expense. - 14.1 A vehicle without a certificate of compliance cannot be used as a licensed vehicle even during the duration of an existing licence where there is a break of certificate.
-Any existing licence will be suspended. - 14.2 If the vehicle is changed during the course of the licence an additional vehicle test may be required if the duration of the licence is more than six months - 14.3 Failure of vehicle tests vehicle tests are necessary to ensure that licensed vehicles remain safe, roadworthy and compliant with policy and licence conditions. - Vehicle tests should not be used as a mechanism for identifying faults to be rectified.
+- 14.1 All vehicles must pass the vehicle test as detailed, at one of the council's approved testing stations in no more than eight weeks before the grant or renewal of the licence. - A Certificate of Compliance will be issued for each vehicle reaching the standard required to pass an MOT and additional requirements for safety, comfort and visual condition of the vehicle - A Certificate of Compliance is only valid for 12 months provided the vehicle is licensed as a taxi or private hire vehicle during this period. - The previous Certificate of Compliance must be provided to the testing station for each compliance test before the issue of a new Compliance Certificate. - The council may request a compliance test be completed at any time at the proprietor's expense.

+- 14.2 A vehicle without a certificate of compliance cannot be used as a licensed vehicle even during the duration of an existing licence where there is a break of certificate.
+Any existing licence will be suspended. - 14.3 If the vehicle is changed during the course of the licence an additional vehicle test may be required if the duration of the licence is more than six months - 14.4 Failure of vehicle tests vehicle tests are necessary to ensure that licensed vehicles remain safe, roadworthy and compliant with policy and licence conditions. - Vehicle tests should not be used as a mechanism for identifying faults to be rectified.
 As such, the Council takes a serious view of proprietors who fail to present their vehicle for inspection in a satisfactory condition. - If the vehicle fails an inspection, this will demonstrate to licensing that the proprietor is not complying with vehicle maintenance and licence conditions. - The proprietor will initially be given a formal warning about the vehicle standards.
-If there are further failures then this will demonstrate to the Council that the proprietor has a history of failing to maintain the vehicle and complying with conditions

-14.4 The Council will then take further action, which will normally be to revoke an existing licence or refusal to renew a licence.
+If there are further failures then this will demonstrate to the Council that the proprietor has a history of failing to maintain the vehicle and complying with conditions - 14.5 The Council will then take further action, which will normally be to revoke an existing licence or refusal to renew a licence. - 14.6 Testing Stations.
+The Council may appoint currently registered MOT stations as an 'Appointed Testing Station' and the Council will from time to time determine the maximum fee appointed stations may charge.
+The fee will be based on the maximum amount recoverable for the performance of a Department of Transport Vehicle Class IV MOT inspection, plus an additional fee to cover the other additional testing and assessments as required.